n0shake/blog/content/blog/fire/index.md

 ## Opinion

-We're lucky in a way that we stumbled onto FIRE quite early during the year.
+We're lucky in a way that we stumbled onto FIRE in our late 20s.
 We've also made good financial decisions in the past which has helped us build a substantial egg-nest.
-2021 is going to be the year when we dive-deep into our finances, turning the right knobs and tweaking it enough so that we can hit our 🔥 goals.
+2021 is going to be the year when we dive-deep into our finances, turn the right knobs and tweak it enough so that we can hit our 🔥 goals.

 ## Resources